Magnus Carlsen: 2017

 From 2 to 11 August, Carlsen competed in the Sinquefield Cup, the first classical event of the Grand Chess Tour.
 He finished joint second with Anand, scoring 5½/9 (+3−1=5).
 He recorded three victories (against Karjakin, So and Aronian) and his one loss was to Vachier-Lagrave, who won the tournament with 6/9 (+3−0=6).
 This result left Carlsen in first place in the Grand Chess Tour standings with 34 points, three points ahead of second place Vachier-Lagrave.

 In September, he took part in the Chess World Cup 2017.
-His participation in the event as World Champion was unusual as the World Cup is part of the cycle to challenge the World Champion in 2018.
-He defeated Oluwafemi Balogun +2−0=0 in the first round to advance to the second round, where he defeated Aleksey Dreev +2−0=0.
-He was then defeated in the third round by Bu Xiangzhi +0−1=1 and eliminated from the tournament.
+He defeated Oluwafemi Balogun 2–0 in the first round to advance to the second round, where he defeated Aleksey Dreev 2–0.
+He was then defeated in the third round by Bu Xiangzhi 1½–½ and eliminated from the tournament.

 On 1 October, Carlsen won the Isle of Man Open, a tournament held from 23 September to 1 October.
 He scored 7½/9 (+6−0=3), half a point ahead of Nakamura and Anand, for a performance rating of 2903.
 This was Carlsen's first classical tournament victory in 435 days.

 From 9 to 14 November, Carlsen faced Ding Liren in the 2017 Champions Showdown, a match consisting of 10 rapid and 20 blitz games, hosted by the Saint Louis Chess Club.
 Carlsen won, scoring 22–8 (+16−2=12).

 From 1 to 11 December, Carlsen competed in the 2017 London Chess Classic, the final event of the 2017 Grand Chess Tour.
-He finished fifth, scoring 5/9 (+2−1=6).
-Caruana shared first place with Nepomniachtchi on 6/9 (+3−0=6) and won the tournament after defeating Nepomniachtchi 2½–1½ in the blitz tiebreak.
+He finished in a 3-way tie for 3rd, scoring 5/9 (+2−1=6).
 Carlsen's placing awarded him 7 additional points in the Grand Chess Tour standings, which was enough to crown him the 2017 Grand Chess Tour champion.

-From 26 to 30 December, Carlsen played in the 2017 World Rapid and World Blitz Chess Championships, held in Riyadh, Saudi Arabia.
+From 26 to 30 December, Carlsen played in the 2017 World Rapid and World Blitz Championships, held in Riyadh, Saudi Arabia.
 He finished fifth in the rapid event, scoring 10/15 (+8−3=4).
 Anand shared first place with Vladimir Fedoseev on 10½/15, and won the tournament after defeating Fedoseev on tiebreak.
 Carlsen won the blitz event, scoring 16/21 (+13−2=6), one and a half points ahead of his nearest competitors, Karjakin and Anand.
 This was Carlsen's third World Blitz Chess Championship victory.

+Carlsen set records for the highest FIDE ratings in rapid (2919) and blitz (2986).